 Cons of Gallery Representation.

 So far, getting into a gallery sounds good on paper, as hypotheticals always do.
-The reality is getting into galleries is challenging work, comes with painful rejection, and is not a panacea for art business success.
+Getting into galleries is challenging work, comes with painful rejection, and is not a panacea for art business success.
 A gallery may do little or nothing to burnish your reputation.
 It can take long months for new artists before a gallery makes a first sale, plus another month or longer before you get paid.

 A single gallery seldom generates enough sales to sell all your work.
 Getting into several galleries multiplies everything for the artist, starting with preparing and pitching your work to more galleries.
-And each new gallery contract requires an initial supply of artworks to with the routine need to provide more pieces of a similar nature.
+Each new gallery contract requires an initial supply of artworks, and the routine needs to provide more pieces of a similar nature.

 Inventory Management Requirements.

-Multiple galleries ramp up your need to implement an organized system for managing your inventory.
-You can’t set it and forget it either.
-It’s incumbent on you to stay in touch with your gallery to stay informed about sales and get feedback.
+Multiple galleries increase the need for implementing an organized system for managing your inventory.
+You can’t set it and forget it, either.
+You must stay in touch with your gallery to stay informed about sales and get feedback.

 Rolling the Dice.

-When you work with galleries, you must be aware there is a chance you will not get paid, and you may never get your artwork back.
+When you work with galleries, you must be aware that you may not get paid and may never get your artwork back.
 Working with galleries is not advisable if you can’t live with that slim but potentially disastrous outcome.

 Understanding and Respecting Gallery Operation Economics

-Operating a gallery is an expensive proposition with ongoing fixed monthly expenses.
-If you think 50% is too much for a gallery, you don’t understand the economics.
+Operating a gallery is expensive, with ongoing fixed monthly expenses.
+You don’t understand the economics if you think 50% is too much for a gallery.
 I worked in two well-known galleries in Scottsdale, AZ, and it was eye-opening.

-In gallery one, on my first day, the owner gave me this lesson.
-His monthly rent was $5,000.
-On average, there were fifty artworks on display in the gallery.
-That means each work costs the gallery $100 per month to have it on display.
+On my first day in gallery one, the owner gave me this lesson: His monthly rent was $5,000.
+On average, fifty artworks were on display in the gallery.
+That means each work costs the gallery $100 per month to display.
 The $100 does not include other expenses for payroll, taxes, utilities, insurance, marketing, and more.
-Those costs can easily double to $200 in monthly costs per item on display.
+Those costs can easily double to $200 monthly per item on display.

 At that rate, if your work is still on display in five months, the gallery has sunk costs of $1,000.
-Are you willing to spend $200 per month per piece to market your work yourself?
+Are you willing to spend $200 monthly per piece to market your work?
 That’s the bet a gallerist makes on you and your work when they consign it.
 And that is why you should respect the financial and marketing investment a gallery makes for its artists, including you.

 Does Your Desire for Gallery Representation Hide Underlying Factors?